Keyboard shortcuts

 }

 The spent counters are persisted as journal facts.
-Limits are derived at runtime from block policy and Biscuit capabilities.
-Resident storage limit is 1.6 MB for 8 residents at 200 KB each.
+The count fields track current membership.
+Limits are derived at runtime from home policy and Biscuit capabilities.
+Participant storage limit is 1.6 MB for 8 participants at 200 KB each.

 7. Fact Schema

-These facts express block existence, configuration, residency, stewardship, and pinned content.
+These facts express home existence, configuration, participation, moderator designation, and pin state.

 7.2 Neighborhood Facts

-Neighborhood facts express neighborhood existence, block membership, adjacency, and traversal permissions.
+Neighborhood facts express neighborhood existence, home membership, 1-hop links, and access permissions.

 neighborhood(neighborhood_id, created_at).